BlackBerry DTEK: Hardware

 The DTEK is manufactured by TCL, with the DTEK50 similar in design to the Alcatel Idol 4, and the DTEK60 to the Alcatel Idol 4S.
-The DTEK50 is powered by an octa-core Qualcomm Snapdragon 617 system-on-chip with 3 GB of RAM, and features a 5.2-inch 1080p IPS LCD display, whilst the DTEK60 is powered by a Qualcomm Snapdragon 20 with 4 GB of RAM, and features a 5.5-inch display.
+The DTEK50 is powered by an octa-core Qualcomm Snapdragon 617 system-on-chip with 3 GB of RAM, and features a 5.2-inch 1080p IPS LCD, whilst the DTEK60 is powered by a Qualcomm Snapdragon 20 with 4 GB of RAM, and features a 5.5-inch display.
 The display has oleophobic coating to prevent smudge attacks.
 The device includes 16 GB of internal storage, expandable via microSD card, and a 2610 mAh battery.
 The device features a programmable "convenience key" on its bezel, which can be used for different features.
 The DTEK50 features a 13-megapixel rear-facing camera with digital image stabilization and a dual-LED flash, an 84-degree wide-angle f/2.0 lens, and phase detection auto focus, whilst the DTEK60 upgrades this to a 21-megapixel camera and 2160p video capture capable, 6 element f/2.2 lens.
 Both have the same 8-megapixel front-facing camera with an f/2.2 aperture and flash.

 The DTEK60 features a fingerprint sensor on the rear of the handset which the DTEK50 does not, whilst the DTEK50 includes an FM radio which the DTEK60 lacks.